 To many parents, the prospect of a large age gap between kids can be met with concerns.
 Will the siblings still have a close relationship?
 How does a mum cope with a newborn while having to do the school run twice a day?
-What about returning to the baby bubble after so many years being well free of it?
+What about returning to the baby bubble after so many years being free of it?

-There are pros and cons to any age gap, and certainly no such thing as the perfect one.
+There are pros and cons to any age gap, and there’s certainly no such thing as the perfect one.
 But if large spacing between children is something you are considering or faced with, there are numerous reasons why it can in fact be advantageous for families.
 With five years between my kids, it certainly has been for mine – here’s how:

-You can rest while pregnant, and as a new mum
+You can rest while pregnant and as a new mum

 And by rest, I don’t mean finding five minutes to sip tepid tea at the kitchen sink.
-With the eldest at kindergarten or school for a bigger part of the day, you can actually put your head down when baby naps.
+With the eldest at kindergarten or school for a large part of the day, you can actually put your head down when baby naps.

 An older child can be better equipped to welcome a new baby into the family